robertpeteuil/auto-host-config/README.md

 ---

-An automated process that enables rapid configuring of Linux hosts.
-It can be used for post-installation configuration or host re-configuration across all types of devices, including: notebooks, servers, cloud hosts, or embedded devices.
-This initial release is focused on Ubuntu based hosts, but future support for Redhat/cEntOS and Windows is planned.
+This is an automated process to rapidly configure Linux hosts.
+It supports across a variety of device types, including: notebooks, desktops, servers, cloud hosts, and embedded devices.
+The initial release supports the configuration of Ubuntu-based hosts.
+(Redhat/Centos and Windows support planned.)

-It's implemented using Ansible, a free open-source provisioning and management tool.
-Ansible is very quickly to installed and remove.
-It can be installed just to run this playbook, then removed after completion
+This process is implemented using a free open-source utility called Ansible.
+However, it requires no previous knowledge of it.
+Additionally, Ansible itself is very simple to install and remove.

 ### Requirements
-Ansible is an agentless utility, so the requirements are minimal:
+The requirements are minimal:
+- The host you want to configure (called the "target" host below)
+  - The target must have an SSH server running (instructions below)
+  - The target must have an account that allows SSH access and has sudo capabilities
-- A computer to serve as the "control computer" where Ansible is installed.
+- A second computer is required to serve as the "control computer"
-- Target host(s) running SSH server.
-- An account on each target-host with SSH access and sudo capabilities.
+  - This is where you Ansible and this repo will be installed

 ### Playbooks, Roles and Settings